ucc23/ucc/_clusters/ptb9.md

 glat: 5.85383
 r50: 11.1
 plx: 1.0319
-UTI: "0.01"
+UTI: "0.02"
-UTI_COLOR: "#e1a7b3"
+UTI_COLOR: "#e3a9b3"
 UTI_C_N_COL: "#a6cab9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#fff6da"
+UTI_C_lit_COL: "#ffffe8"
 UTI_C_dup_COL: "#e3a9b3"
 UTI_C_N: 1.0
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.42
+UTI_C_lit: 0.5
 UTI_C_dup: 0.02
 UTI_summary: |
     <b>PTB 9</b> is a very rich, very dense object of very high C3 quality.
 It is located at a close distance from the Sun, above the mid-plane.
-It is poorly studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is very likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
+It is moderately studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is very likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 11.1